-I treat here especially topics of `2nd classification stage´.
-I try in particular to find answers to the questions: Which are the most important psychical relevant (pr) topics?
+Here, I focus on the topics of the `2nd classification stage´.
+I will try, in particular, to find answers to the following questions: Which are the most important psychical relevant (pr) topics?
 What is reality, truth, freedom, the Self, the I and so on?
-Is there only one reality, just one truth, one freedom, one self etc.?
+Is there only one reality, just one truth, one freedom, one Self, etc.?
 Or are there a lot of them: a lot of realities, a lot of truths, a lot of freedoms, many Egos and Selves?
 And if so, what are they?

-• The first-rate forms consist of only one +Absolute (divine/ celestial), which comprises many relative forms.
+• The first-rate forms consist of only one +Absolute (divine/ celestial form), which comprises many relative forms.

 • The second-rate forms consist of many strange absolute and strange relative forms.
 Here, the strange absolute forms are separated into two opposites and one zero part.
 (Why this is so, I explain later.)

 So I distinguish between one first-rate Absolute (+A), which forms with its Relatives (R¹) a manifold unity: one first-rate reality/ world (W¹) - and on the other hand many second-rate, strange Absolutes (sA) with many second-rate, strange Relatives (R²) which create diverse second-rate realities/ worlds (W²).|